Sapiens-OSS/sapiens-modding-wiki/docs/guide/c-getting-started.md

 C Mods have a file structure very familiar to normal Lua mods.
 The root folder contains a `modInfo.lua` file, exactly like a normal Lua mod.
 For more information on this check out the [Getting Started with Lua](/guide/lua-getting-started) page.
 Additionally the root folder contains a `lib` folder.
 This lib folder contains library files which the game will load.
 On windows these library files have the `.dll` extension.

 The easiest way to get started is by cloning either the [official example repository](https://github.com/Majic-Jungle/sapiens-mod-creation/) or the [template made by suppergerrie2](https://github.com/suppergerrie2/SapiensCModTemplate).
-The template has the benefit of being a clean setup without the other Lua mod examples.
+The template has the benefit of being a clean setup without the other Lua mod examples, and does not require Visual Studio, allowing you to program on Linux.
 Note that both repositories need to be cloned with the `--recurse-submodules`.

 ### Official repository